offendingcommit/valdris/Economics & Trade/Dual Economy Overview.md

 **"The Merchant's Dilemma"**: A traditional trading house asks players to escort a caravan carrying both conventional goods and a Grade IV artifact.
 The route passes through territories where each economy dominates, creating complex diplomatic and security challenges.

 **"Economic Espionage"**: Competing kingdoms want intelligence about each other's artifact production capabilities.
-Players find themselves caught between [[Political Systems/Ruin-Holder Kingdoms]] and [[Political Systems/Ruin-Shunner Republics]] as economic spies with divided loyalties.
+Players find themselves caught between [Ruin-Holder Kingdoms](Ruin-Holder%20Kingdoms.md) and [Ruin-Shunner Republics](Ruin-Shunner%20Republics.md) as economic spies with divided loyalties.

 ### Awakening Economics